 The project boundary is illustrated in Figure B1.
 It describes the basic layout of the project farm in a schematic format.
-The proposed project boundary considers the GHG emissions that come from AWMS practices, including the GHG resulting from the capture and combustion of biogas using the technology described in Section A.4.2.
+The proposed project boundary considers the GHG emissions that come from AWMS practices, including the GHG resulting from the capture and combustion of biogas.
+The project activity site uses a system of one or more lagoons.
+Proposed AWMS practice changes include the construction of a digester comprised of cells that capture the resulting bio-gas which is then combusted.
+Based on the methodology, the anaerobic digester is the physical boundary of the methane recovery facility.